jballas/441_work/final/readme.md

 - make the collect function more generic, so I can collect one or two things inside my inventory, such as a ladder or a bucket.
 But not both.
 Because this is not a magic unlimited inventory pocket?

 DONE
+-Make a UI to show berry count/health , AND figure out how to take the berry count home and add text to diary.
 - add more text interaction
 - Find enemies artwork and add to scene 2
 - Create title page artwork